Leaflet: What you will need to pay

 • the different ways you can pay your client contribution for care and support

-Other care you would need to pay for
+Other care you need to pay for

 Charges in day centres